-All recipients of federal funding are required to establish and maintain accounting systems and financial records to accurately account for awarded funds.
-Accounting systems for all federal projects must ensure the following:
+All recipients of funding are required to establish and maintain accounting systems and financial records to accurately account for awarded funds.
+Accounting systems for all projects must ensure the following:

-- Federal funds are not commingled with funds from other federal grant sources. - Funds specifically budgeted and/or received for one project cannot be used to support another. - All grant awards are subject to audits during and within three years after the grant award performance period has closed. - The accounting system presents and classifies historical cost of the grant as required for budgetary and auditing purposes. - Reporting Requirements.

-- Monthly fiscal reports. - Quarterly progress reports includes narrative and statistics. - Performance Measurement Tools (PMT) The Bureau of Justice Assistance's on-line quarterly report may include fiscal, statistics and narrative sections. - Final evaluation reports. - OCJA maintains the right to withhold payments if reporting requirements are not met in a timely and efficient manner.
+- Funds are not commingled with funds from other grant sources. - Funds specifically budgeted and/or received for one project cannot be used to support another. - All grant awards are subject to audits during and within three years after the grant award performance period has closed. - The accounting system presents and classifies historical cost of the grant as required for budgetary and auditing purposes. - Reporting Requirements. - Quarterly fiscal reports (or more frequent as agreed). - Quarterly progress reports includes narrative and statistics. - Final evaluation reports. - NCOHV maintains the right to withhold payments if reporting requirements are not met in a timely and efficient manner.